abhijeet5ire/aleph_api/README.md

 ## Overview

 The Ink NFT Mint API is a Flask-based application that allows users to mint NFTs (Non-Fungible Tokens) related to ink artwork.
-This API provides a simple and secure way for users to create and manage their unique digital assets on the blockchain.
+This API provides a simple and secure way for users to create and manage their unique digital assets on the  ALEPH BLOCKCHAIN .

 ## Features